-Tor Browser 8.5a10 is now available from the Tor Browser Project page and also from our
+Tor Browser for Android 8.5.6 is now available from the Tor Browser Download page and also from our

-Tor Browser 8.0.8 is now available from the Tor Browser Project page and also from our
+Tor Browser 8.5.5 is now available from the Tor Browser Download page and also from our

-There's a new alpha release available for download.
-If you build Tor from source, you can download the source code for 0.4.0.3-alpha from the usual place on the website.
-Packages should be available over the coming weeks, with a new alpha Tor Browser release some time in the coming weeks.
+After months of work, we have a new stable release series!
+If you build Tor from source, you can download the source code for 0.4.1.5 on the website.
+Packages should be available within the next several weeks, with a new Tor Browser in early September.

 This is the first stable release in the 0.4.1.x series.
 This series adds experimental circuit-level padding, authenticated SENDME cells to defend against certain attacks, and several performance improvements to save on CPU consumption.
 It fixes bugs in bootstrapping and v3 onion services.
 It also includes numerous smaller features and bugfixes on earlier versions.

 Per our support policy, we will support the 0.4.1.x series for nine months, or until three months after the release of a stable 0.4.2.x: whichever is longer.
 If you need longer-term support, please stick with 0.3.5.x, which will we plan to support until Feb 2022.

 Below are the changes since 0.4.0.5.
 For a list of only the changes since 0.4.1.4-rc, see the ChangeLog file.

 Changes in version 0.4.1.5 - 2019-08-20